CodeBush91/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 6: January 9, Monday

+**Today's Goal** : Using marked parse markdown and create html file

+**Today's Progress**: using the marked npm, sucessfully parsed the .md file into HTML and created the .html file

+**Thoughts**: Marked NPM is very easy and simple to use.

 ### Day 5: January 7, Saturday

 **Today's Goal** : Due to other commitments on the weekend I have decided to use it to go through and tidy/amend this weeks work.